PGM-CTEC/Hon_Web/README.md

 ![image](https://github.com/user-attachments/assets/7e9a25a8-064e-4370-8ff1-92449a22bd3b)

-## Adendo:
+## Informações adicionais:
-A aplicação ainda está em desenvolvimento
+1) A aplicação ainda está em desenvolvimento

+2) A Branch mais atualizada é a "frontend"